kyleconroy/tomdoc/tomdoc.md

 If several different types may be returned, list all of them.
 For example:

-    Returns the given element Symbol or nil if none was found.
+    Returns the given element Symbol or None if none was found.

 If the return value of the method is not intended to be used, then you should simply state: